 Comparison Starts Young

 In an article about teaching our kids about comparison, Abigail Dodds says, “Leading our comparisons in the right direction — away from envy, pride, covetousness, and self-pity, and toward Christlike imitation and the fear of God — will turn us into better parents, mentors, and friends.”
+I appreciate this perspective in a world where comparison is everywhere.

 Comparing our Looks